• Recipes

 • Add garbanzos, tahini, lemon juice, 1 tablespoon maple syrup, rice vinegar, 1 tablespoon miso (that's 3 teaspoons), and onion powder.
 Process until mostly smooth, scraping down the sides of the bowl as needed.

-• Taste and adjust the seasoning; if desired add 1 more teaspoon maple syrup for sweetness and 1 more teaspoon miso for saltiness and umami.
+• Taste and adjust the seasoning; if desired add another teaspoon maple syrup for sweetness and miso for saltiness and umami.

 • Continue processing/blending until the hummus is smooth and fluffy.
-Drizzle in water 1 tablespoon at a time for consistency, as needed.
+Drizzle in water 1 tablespoon at a time for consistency.

 Notes